-(1) For information concerning cease trade orders, bankruptcies, penalties or sanctions in the past 10 years of corporations of which the Corporation's nominees for election as directors served as directors, please see the section entitled "Directors and Officers" contained in the Corporation's Annual Information Form dated February 17, 2006.
+(1) For information concerning cease trade orders, bankruptcies, penalties or sanctions in the past 10 years of corporations of which the Corporation's nominees for election as directors served as directors, please see the section entitled "Directors and Officers" contained in the Corporation's Annual Information Form dated February 23, 2007.

-(2) The information as to the Common Shares owned, controlled or directed has been furnished by each of the nominees as of February 28, 2006 and February 28, 2005 (reflects numbers after the May 2005 stock split) and includes the following:
+(2) The information as to the Common Shares owned, controlled or directed has been furnished by each of the nominees as of February 28, 2007 and February 28, 2006.